 Modification of PDCP protocol/procedures.
 This solution would not be applicable to Rel-15 UEs which means that Rel-15 UE performance may be impaired.

-Rerouting of PDCP PDUs buffered on intermediate IAB-nodes in response to a route update (FFS what information needs to be exchanged between IAB nodes).
+Rerouting of PDCP PDUs buffered on intermediate IAB-nodes in response to a route update.

 Introducing UL status delivery (from the Donor gNB to the IAB node), whereby the IAB node can delay the sending of RLC ACKs to the UE until a confirmation of reception at the Donor gNB.